Skip to content ↓

 As part of Geography, we will be learning all about the UK.
 Firstly, we will ensure that we can locate the UK on a world map, building on our local area topic we studied earlier in the year.
 We will then learn the names of the 4 countries that make up the UK, their individual capital cities and some features of each country.
 We will consider the seasonal and daily weather patterns the UK experiences, and how this links to weather around the world.
 We will also extend our geographical vocabulary knowledge by identifying a variety of human and physical features of the UK.

 In Art, we will be exploring textiles.
 We will be looking at different textile artists and discussing textiles from other cultures.
-This will link with Design and technology for this term and we will practise our sewing skills using a running stitch.
+We will develop skills such as weaving, plaiting and creating a knot.
+This will link with Design and technology for this term, and we will practise our sewing skills using a running stitch.

 In PSHE, we learn about online safety with a focus on online bullying.
 We will discuss the positives and negatives of using technology and discuss how our online activity can affect others.
 We will be able to recognise kind and unkind comments and discuss how to ask for help when we need it.